Deutsch | Français | English

 October 16, 1793 · Execution on the Place of the Revolution in Paris.

-The people have no bread?
+Quotes The people have no bread?
 Let them eat cake.
 Quote mistakenly attributed to Marie Antoinette

 The king has only one man – and that is his wife.
 Mirabeau

 Pardon me, sir, I did not do that on purpose.
-Marie Antoinette after stepping on the executioner's foot
+Marie Antoinette after stepping on the executioner 's foot

 Le Moniteur